vtex/toolbelt/README.md

 (that also will be useful when developing for VTEX).

 #### Node.js to run the tool
-- Install Node.js here: Toolbelt is written in JavaScript and Node.js.
+- Install Node.js [here](https://nodejs.org/en/download/): Toolbelt is written in Typescript and designed to run on Node.js.
 Node is the engine that executes the JS and allows our tool to run and work at your computer)
 - Install yarn here: yarn is a way to manage your code, organize content in packages that you can download, share and... install, just like our CLI :)